Tharadol07969/sales_dashboard/README.md

-# 📊 Threads Ltd - Sales Report
+# 📊 Threads Ltd – Sales Report

-This report provides a **comprehensive analysis** of the sales data for **Threads Ltd**, a nationwide retail network operating through various retailers and chain stores.
-Leveraging **Power BI**, this analysis uncovers key sales trends, supports strategic decision-making, and drives improved profitability and operational efficiency.
+This **Power BI** dashboard delivers an end‑to‑end analysis of **Threads Ltd**’s sales performance across its nationwide retail network.
+By combining data from orders, products, returns, and retailer tables, the report uncovers sales patterns, channel efficiencies, and profitability levers—empowering stakeholders to make data‑driven decisions.

 ---